-Table 4.5 in Annex 1 displays annual numbers of recipients of tax benefit instruments that were included but not simulated in EUROMOD.
-The first panel in Table 4.5 shows a misalignment between the main contributory sickness benefits and other sickness benefits.
+Table 4.5 in Annex 2 displays annual numbers of recipients of tax benefit instruments that were included but not simulated in EUROMOD.
+The first panel in Table 4.5 shows a small misalignment between the main contributory sickness benefits and other sickness benefits.
 Originally, these types of benefits are aggregated into one variable in SILC.
 A disaggregation is performed due to the different treatment of these benefits in the Maltese tax-benefit system.
-Despite the fact that every effort has been made to ensure that the disaggregation is as accurate as possible, some errors remain.
-Sickness and injury benefits, sickness assistance and other meanstested health benefits and, in particular, the energy benefit are significantly underestimated in EUROMOD compared to administrative statistics.
+Despite the fact that every effort has been made to ensure that the disaggregation is as accurate as possible, some errors remain resulting in a slight underestimation of those benefits.
+The energy benefit is significantly underestimated in EUROMOD compared to administrative statistics.
 Since the energy benefit is taken directly from data, it is possible that EU-SILC does not adequately capture the incidence of this benefit in Malta's population.
 In addition, survivor pensions are highly underestimated in EUROMOD relative to external data.
-On the other hand, disability pensions are overestimated in EUROMOD.
-Similarly, non means-tested old-age pensions are overestimated throughout the years under study, with the highest overestimation being in the base year.
+On the other hand, disability pensions are overestimated in EUROMOD, Similarly, non means-tested old-age pensions are overestimated throughout the years under study, with the highest overestimation being in the base year.
 This result in disability pensions and non means-tested old age pensions is not surprising when considering the way these types of benefit variables have been constructed in EU-SILC which is the data source for EUROMOD.
 More specifically, in SILC all benefits/ pensions going to individuals aged over 65 are considered to be old-age irrespective of their actual classification in the national system.
 As a result, persons over 65 receiving disability or survivor benefits are observed in EUROMOD as recipients of old-age benefits.
 No adjustment is made in EUROMOD for this peculiarity in EU-SILC.